Keppel, SPH offer for M1 fair and reasonable, says CLSA

-SINGAPORE - The offer of $2.06 per share that Keppel Corporation and Singapore Press Holdings (SPH) are making for M1 is "fair and reasonable and not prejudicial to the interests of shareholders as a whole", said CLSA Singapore, in a circular to shareholders and option holders on Monday evening (Jan 21).
+The offer of $2.06 per share that Keppel Corporation and Singapore Press Holdings (SPH) are making for M1 is "fair and reasonable and not prejudicial to the interests of shareholders as a whole", said CLSA Singapore, in a circular to shareholders and option holders yesterday evening.

 "Accordingly, we advise the recommending directors to recommend that shareholders accept the offer, unless shareholders are able to obtain a price higher than the offer price on the open market, taking into account all brokerage commissions or transactions costs in connection with open market transactions," said the independent financial adviser to the independent directors of M1.